ReMVVM/ReMVVM/README.md

 # Motivation

 **Model-View-ViewModel** - is well known and widely used architecture on *iOS* platform.
 It is very simple, lightweight, doesn’t bring any boilerplate and works well with reactive programming (can be used without it of course).
-Working on the app that contain more than single view you will find couple of questions:
+Working on the app which contain more than single view you will find couple of questions:
 * who is responsible to create View Model ?
 * how to pass parameters to View Model’s constructor or fabric ?
 * how to implement switching to the new view ?
-Where to make view change and how to pass View Model to it ?
+Where to make view change and how to pass View Model to the View ?

 Of course you can find couple patterns to solve that such as coordinator but surprisingly easy you can follow the wrong path.

-**Unidirectional Data Flow (UDF)** - the main concept behind is the application state is immutable and can be changed only in one place in the app (*Store*) and only by predictable plain functions (in *Reducers*) ie. State + Action =  NewState.
+**Unidirectional Data Flow (UDF)** - the main concept behind is immutable application state that can be changed only in one place in the app (*Store*) and only by predictable plain functions (in *Reducers*) ie. State + Action =  NewState.
 The most popular implementation of that concept is JavaScript library called *Redux*.
 The first and most popular swift’s implementation is *ReSwift* by Benjamin Encz.
 If you are not familiar with that architecture I strongly recommend to look on Benjamin’s [presentation](https://academy.realm.io/posts/benji-encz-unidirectional-data-flow-swift/) and look into [ReSwift](https://github.com/ReSwift/ReSwift) documentation.

 You can find an easy example of *Redux* implementation with incrementing and decrementing single integer value.
 Let’s imagine you have application with 15-30 screens, all with complicated view structure and communication with backend API.
 It will bring complicated *Application State*, a lot of *Reducers* and dozens or even hundreds of *Actions* for the state changes.